-Our research-based curriculum uses a spiraling education design, in which concepts and skills are revisited in each course while delving deeper each time.
+The courses use a spiraling curriculum design, in which concepts and skills are revisited in each course while delving deeper each time.

-Each course experience is a blend of online activities and "unplugged" activities (lessons in which students can learn computing concepts with or without a computer).
-The online experiences are composed of mostly self-guided and self-paced tutorials, which use scaffolded sets of programming instructions to explore and practice algorithmic thinking.
+Each course experience is a blend of online activities and "unplugged" activities, lessons in which students can learn computing concepts with or without a computer.
+The online experiences are composed of self-guided and self-paced tutorials, which use scaffolded sets of programming instructions to explore and practice algorithmic thinking.
 The unplugged lessons take a hands-on, often kinesthetic approach, making use of physical manipulatives to model computational concepts.

-Each course consists of about 18 to 22 lessons, each lasting between 25 and 45 minutes.
+Each course consists of about 18 to 20 lessons, each lasting between 25 and 45 minutes.
 They can be taught at a comfortable pace whether in consecutive days as a sub-unit or one day a week for 18 weeks.
-The content of each course builds conceptually on the previous course, so that a student can progress through all four experiences learning new concepts along the way.
+The content of each course builds conceptually on the previous course, so that a student can progress through all three experiences learning new concepts along the way.